jdeering94/ga-project-4-api/README.md

 ### Day 4-6: Frontend

 Some time was devoted to making sure the frontend and backend would speak to each other.
 Once I had basic functionality, i.e. being able to GET songs and films, I decided to start with the simpler pages such as login and signup.
-These pages were developed to an MVP standard, as some of my stretch goals included refining these pages and giving the use more feedback.
+These pages were developed to an MVP standard, as some of my stretch goals included refining these pages and giving the user more feedback on their errors.

 ### Day 7: Bug Fixes/Stretch Goals

+I was delayed by my struggle with some of the frontend functions, so I decided to add a few more of my stretch goals.
+The main difficulty was to implement a rating system on the song usages, which due to the nature of the data was a bit more difficult than expected.
+Due to the time constraints, the rating system is only partially finished, as it now only creates a rating when clicked, but the user has no ability to edit or remove their rating on the frontend.
+If I had more time, I would seek to refine this feature.

 ### Wireframes: